ioccc-src/winner/bugs.md

 needless cast to `char *` from gets().
 This cast remains in the code however.
 6. The code no longer uses `gets()` but `fgets()`; this is not the problem however.
+7. Sometimes the lack of a _proper_ prototype lets code work if the function is used incorrectly so one should be careful with adding the proper prototypes.
+With this entry it didn't _appear_ to be relevant but maybe it is after another change?

 ## [2004/gavin](2004/gavin/gavin.c) ([README.md](2004/gavin//README.md))